Constraining a stochastic variation of the gravitational coupling with binary systems: Acknowledgments

 \section{Acknowledgments}

-The work of L.G.T. was supported by the Czech Science Foundation (grant number 20-28525S) and by European Union (grant number 101063210).
+The work of L.G.T. was supported by the Czech Science Foundation (Grant No. 20-28525S) and by European Union (Grant No. 101063210).
 The work of F.D.M. is supported by Agencia Nacional de Promoci\'on Cient\'ifica y Tecnol\'ogica (ANPCyT), Consejo Nacional de Investigaciones Cient\'ificas y T\'ecnicas (CONICET), and Universidad Nacional de Cuyo (UNCuyo).